-n.
-If the State is changing the administration in the fee-for-service program then the State adjustment. ate
+ticip lition well No tes s nage nating in nal per r as actua te: one-r hould u red care the waive ecord PR arial contributions admissed all relations program. er for managed care.
+Examples of these costs include per claim claims processing costs, O review costs, and additional Surveillance and Utilization Review System (SURS) costs; racts, consulting, encounter data processing, independent assessments, EQRO reviews, inistration costs should not be built into the cost-effectiveness test on a long-term basis. evant Medicaid administration claiming rules for administration costs they attribute to the If the State is changing the administration in the fee-for-service program then the State pact of that adjustment.

-1. No adjustm nent was necessary and no change is anticipated.
+1. □ No adjustm ent was necessary and no change is anticipated.

-2. strative adjustment was made.
+2. ✓ Ar adminis trative adjustment was made.

 i.
-P2. ministrative functions will change in the period between the beginning of P1 and the er case describe: nd of
+Adn ninistrative functions will change in the period between the beginning of P1 and the end of

-1 10 ase describe.

-w
+P2.

+Plea se describe:

 ii.
-Cos st increases were accounted for.
+Cost increases were accounted for.

-A. Determine administration adjustment based upon an approved contract or cost
+A. [Determine administration adjustment based upon an approved contract or cost

-В. allocation plan amendment (CAP).
-Determine administration adjustment based on pending contract or cost allocation plan
+L allocation plan amendment (CAP).

+В. [Determine administration adjustment based on pending contract or cost allocation plan

+amendment (CAP).

-С. amendment (CAP).
-State Historical State Administrative Inflation.
-THe actual trend rate used isPMPM A aiz
+C. [State Historical State Administrative Inflation.
+THe actual trend rate used is PMPM

-C. of adjustment 1 5120
+size of adjustment

-of adjustificht

 Please describe:

-+

-D. Other
+D. ✓ Other

+Σ. Please describe:
-Please describe: Annual service cost trends of 3.4% in P1 (CY 2015) and 2.9% in P2 (CY 2016)

-iii. gov tren adr Sta levels of care.
-Family Care will become a greater proportion of overall Wisconsin Medicaid expenditures as the program grows, which will increase Family Care's share of administrative costs proportionately as capitation rates increase. quired, when State Plan services were purchased through a sole source procurement we wernmental entity.
+Annual service cost trends of 3.4% in P1 (CY 2015) and 2.9% in P2 (CY 2016) through P5 (CY 2019) are used for both the Nursing Home and Non-Nursing Home levels of care.
+Family Care will become a greater proportion of overall Wisconsin Medicaid expenditures as the program grows, which will increase Family Care's share of administrative costs proportionately as capitation rates increase.

+iii. quired, when State Plan services were purchased through a sole source procurement with a

+trend adm State ernmental entity.
 No other State administrative adjustment is allowed.]
-If cost increase ands are unknown and in the future, the State must use the lower of: Actual State ministration costs trended forward at the State historical administration trend rate or Actual State administration costs trended forward at the State Plan services trend rate. rith a se
+If cost increase ds are unknown and in the future, the State must use the lower of: Actual State inistration costs trended forward at the State historical administration trend rate or Actual e administration costs trended forward at the State Plan services trend rate. see document both trend rates and indicate which trend rate was used.

-^